EdgeFirstAI/documentation/docs/models/modelpack/training.md

 <figcaption>Training Session</figcaption>
 </figure>

-Configure the settings on the left panel by specifying *Trainer Type* to *Modelpack* and provide additional configurations for the name of the session and the dataset to deploy.
+Configure the settings on the left panel by specifying *Trainer Type* to *ModelPack* and provide additional configurations for the name of the session and the dataset to deploy.
 Next configure the settings on the right panel by specifying training parameters.
 By default a segmentation model will be trained, however, object detection or